nickbabcock/OhmGraphite/README.md

 # OhmGraphite

 OhmGraphite takes the hard work of extracting hardware sensors from [Open Hardware Monitor](http://openhardwaremonitor.org/) (technically [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) for most up to date hardware) and exports the data in a [graphite](https://graphiteapp.org/) (or [InfluxdDB](https://www.influxdata.com/)) compatible format.
-If you're missing any of the following in [Grafana](https://grafana.com/) or (other time series UI), this tool is for you!
+OhmGraphite is for those missing any of the following in [Grafana](https://grafana.com/) or (other time series UI):

 - Breakdown of GPU utilization
 - Fan speed